 For some people, fluid may build up in the space between the two layers of thin tissue covering the lung (pleural cavity).
 This is called pleural effusion and can put pressure on the lung, making it hard to breathe.
 A pleural tap can relieve this symptom.
 The procedure is also known as pleurocentesis or thoracentesis.

 To drain the fluid, your doctor or radiologist numbs the area with a local anaesthetic and inserts a hollow needle between your ribs into the pleural cavity.
 The fluid can then be drained, which will take about 30–60 minutes.
-You don't usually have to stay overnight after a pleural tap.
+You don't usually have to stay overnight in a hospital after a pleural tap.
 A sample of the fluid is sent to a laboratory for testing.